trustbridgecr/TrustBridge-docs/introduction/welcome.md

 - 📈 **On-Chain Reputation:** Earn trust over time with TRBT tokens that grant access to higher-tier lending pools.
 - 💬 **User-Friendly UX:** 100% in Spanish, education-focused, and designed for accessibility—not crypto jargon.
 - 🌐 **Fully Transparent:** All lending activity and metrics are publicly verifiable on the Stellar blockchain.
-- ⚙️ **Developer-Ready:** Modular architecture, open APIs, and future-ready for integrations like Trustless Work.

 ## Who is it for?